Short answer – yes.

 The best way to ace the tests is to practise.
 Talk to your alumni, to your 2nd and 3rd year, they will tell you the same.
 I can’t stress enough how this is the safest way to get it right.
 Even if you over do it and the test will be easy, you will be glad you did it once you get invited for an interview.

-Want more information about Spring Insight?
+Looking for information about Spring Insight?
+Let’s dive in.

 Spring Weeks are internship programmes offered to 1st-year students in a 3-year course, or 2nd year students in a 4-year course.